Akureyri – the unofficial capital of Iceland

 A small model of a Nordic ship hangs from the ceiling.
 According to ancient beliefs, the ship protects fishermen on the sea from the given parish.

 Akureyri Park and Botanical Garden are the greatest attractions in the city.
 The park was established in 1912, and the botanical section in 1952.
 The whole area is 3.6 ha.
 In the botanical garden, you can find many exotic plant species, the cultivation of which is possible thanks to the specific microclimate in the city.
 There are plant species not only from Iceland but also from Spain, South America, Africa and New Zealand.
 It is the perfect place for a walk and rest.
 In the park, there is a cafe, pond, fountain and numerous benches.

-Below, our own movie showing Akureyri Park and Botanical Garden.
+Below, is our own movie showing Akureyri Park and Botanical Garden.
 Shoots were done in August’20.
 Enjoy watching it!

-The park and the botanical garden are open from 1st of June to 30th of September.
+The park and the botanical garden are open from the 1st of June to the 30th of September.
 On weekdays from 8.00 a.m. to 10.00 p.m. and on weekends from 9.00 a.m. to 10.00 p.m.
 The botanical garden is closed in winter, but a walk in the park is possible as the park’s gates remain open all year round.
 Free entrance.

 You can read more about the park and botanical garden at lystigardur.akureyri.is

 An interesting tourist attraction in the city is the red heart-shaped traffic lights.
 These hearts came after the financial meltdown that Iceland faced in 2008.
 It was then decided that you need to think a little more positively and make people understand what is really important in life.

 Since then, the city has seen numerous red hearts not only placed on traffic lights.
 There were also hearts made of forget-me-not flowers that adorned windows, cars and signboards throughout the city.